gohugoio/hugo/content/en/getting-started/configuration.md

 {{% note %}}
 For a website in a single language, define the `[[cascade]]` in [Front Matter](/content-management/front-matter#front-matter-cascade).
 For a multilingual website, define the `[[cascade]]` in [Site Config](../../getting-started/configuration/#cascade).

-To remain consistent and prevent unexpected behaviour, do not mix these strategies.
+To remain consistent and prevent unexpected behavior, do not mix these strategies.
 {{% /note %}}

 ###### canonifyURLs